Geology Determines Destiny

 Geologists call it the Basin and Range Province.
 You know you’re there when you see long flat valleys with parallel mountain ranges on each side.
 Those are the signs of an active earthquake zone, and Idaho has one of the most active.
 It’s where you can feel what happens when rocks are stretched to the breaking point.
 Challis and Mackay experienced that on October 28, 1983.
 “Every rock has its breaking point,” said Professor Martha Godchaux, “and when it breaks, that’s when you have an earthquake.”

 The Trans Challis Fault is not a phrase most of us use, but it’s where the gold is.
 The wide fault line runs from the Challis-Salmon area to the old gold camps of Idaho City and Silver City.
 That’s where today’s mining companies concentrate their efforts.
-“Why Nature chose to concentrate gold along that trend is still a good geologic mystery,” said Professor Bonnichsen.
+“Why Nature chose to concentrate gold along that trend is still a good geologic mystery,” said the professor.

-I learned that, as the last Ice age was ending, two gigantic floods ravaged the state.
 In southern Idaho, Lake Bonneville broke through at the natural dam called Red Rock Pass around 14,500 years ago, and Utah drained into Idaho.
-The flood waters discovered the Snake River canyon; Shoshone Falls is a result of that powerful flood.
+The flood waters discovered the Snake River canyon.
+Shoshone Falls is a result of that powerful flood.

-And I’m now aware more than ever that this is our time.
+And I learned that this is now our time.
 The dinosaurs are gone, the volcanoes have quieted down for the most part, and the heat at the center of the earth has cooled just enough.
 It’s now our time to make a go of it.
-And who knows how long that will last.
+And who knows how long that will last, although it's hard to imagine that our time will last quite as long as the dinosaur's 165 million year reign.

 --------------------------------------------